dtzxporter/DTZxPorterLanding/pages/tutorial.md

 ## 🐞 Troubleshooting
 If you're having trouble running the tools here are a few things you can try:

+### The tools won't open, or open and immediately crash:
-- If nothing shows at all, or a blank window appears briefly, this usually indicates a driver problem.
+If nothing shows at all, or a blank window appears briefly, this usually indicates a driver problem.
 The solution is updating _both_ your dedicated (if you have one) and integrated gpu drivers.
 The tools are designed to pick the best device you have, and some older intel/amd drivers have known bugs initializing some graphics apis.

-  - Another workaround for this issue is, all of the tools support environment variables to override the device/api selection.
-You can set them prior to running the tool:
-    - `WGPU_BACKEND=dx12`
-    - `WGPU_BACKEND=vulkan`
-    - `WGPU_BACKEND=gl` (Not recommended)
-  - This is a complex issue that is hard to reproduce, and a list of broken hardware/driver combinations would be helpful.
-If you're tech savvy, it would be helpful to submit more information here: [WPU Issues](https://github.com/gfx-rs/wgpu/issues).
-- Some game overlay / performance tools mistake the tools for being a game, due to the way the ui is drawn.
+Some game overlay / performance tools mistake the tools for being a game, due to the way the ui is drawn.
 Disabling them or blacklisting the tools can also resolve issues.

+If all else fails, or you just don't have a working graphics card built in the last 15 years, you can try to run the tools using Google's `swiftshader`.
+You need to place the `vulkan-1.dll` next to the tool before launching.
+This may work, but will have performance issues and may not support all texture types, but should allow you to still use the tools.

+### Using the tools on linux results in bad gui scaling:
-- If you're using a linux build of a tool, and the tool appears too large:
-  - Set the following environment variables before running the tool:
+If you're using a linux build of a tool, and the tool appears too large you can set the following environment variables before running the tool:
 - `WINIT_UNIX_BACKEND=x11`
 - `WINIT_X11_SCALE_FACTOR=1`

+### I have a problem not listed here:
-- If you have an issue not listed here, join the discord server, and describe exactly what you're experiencing.
+If you have an issue not listed here, join the discord server, and describe exactly what you're experiencing.
 Include crash files, if they exist.